tzhsu211/CVS/README.md

 * User review
 * Page link

-To ensure robust data collection, we use retries to handle connection issues and avoid overloading the server.
+To ensure robust data collection, we implement retries to handle connection issues and prevent overloading the server.

 ### Data Cleaning
 After collecting the raw data, several cleaning steps are performed on the product reviews to ensure quality: